mycsphd/mycsphd.github.io/index.md

 <img src="/assets/img/logo.png" style="margin: 5pt; float: right; width:35%;"/>

-This site collects information about the why and how of getting a Ph.D. in computer science and closely related disciplines.
+This site collects and provides information about the why and how of getting a Ph.D. in computer science and closely related disciplines.

 It was created by professors who advise Ph.D. students and curent